 Modern robotics is increasingly tackling complex challenges that require tight coordination among multiple agents, where effective collaboration frequently proves essential for task success.
 This is especially apparent in demanding scenarios such as collaborative work in space or autonomous exploration at disaster sites, where maintaining the integrity of the group becomes a critical factor.

-This motivates the study of Connected Unlabeled Multi-agent Pathfinding (\prbname): the problem of computing collision-free paths for a team of robots to reach target placements while always maintaining geometric connectivity.
-The importance of this problem is underscored by its applications in autonomous platooning~\cite{Diaz21}, swarm navigation~\cite{LF25}, and programmable matter~\cite{Hinnenthal24, Kostitsyna23}. \prbname, according to~\cite{Fekete21}, is NP-hard even on simple 2D grids, indicating its computational intractability.
+This motivates the study of \emph{Connected Unlabeled Multi-agent Pathfinding} (\prbname): the problem of computing collision-free paths for a team of robots to reach target placements while always maintaining geometric connectivity.
+The importance of this problem is underscored by its applications in autonomous platooning~\cite{Diaz21}, swarm navigation~\cite{LF25}, and programmable matter~\cite{Hinnenthal24, Kostitsyna23}.

-\prbname can be viewed as a variant of the broader research field of \emph{Multi-Agent Pathfinding} (\mapf), which is a general term for the problem of planning paths for multiple agents in a shared environment that do not conflict with each other. \mapf problems can be broadly classified into \textit{labeled}, \textit{unlabeled}, and \textit{colored} settings~\cite{Stern19}, and \prbname belongs to the second context.
-This setting can be applied when all agents can exchange roles or when they are composed of the same functions.
+\prbname can be viewed as a variant of the broader research field of \emph{Multi-Agent Pathfinding} (\mapf), which is a general term for the problem of planning paths for multiple agents in a shared environment that do not conflict with each other. \mapf problems can be classified into \emph{labeled}, \emph{unlabeled}, and \emph{colored} settings~\cite{Stern19}, and \prbname can be viewed in the context of the second setting.
+This setting can be applied when all agents can exchange roles or when they are functionally identical.

-While unlabeled \mapf is polynomial-time solvable in general cases~\cite{Yu13unlabeled}, adding connectivity constraints makes the problem significantly harder.
-Moreover, unlike the unlabeled case, various algorithms developed for labeled \mapf (see \Cref{tab:MAPFwork}) do not work on \prbname due to the constraint, since these cannot handle it.
-This suggests that \prbname raises novel challenges unaddressed by existing frameworks, consequently necessitating a new one.
+While unlabeled \mapf can be optimized in polynomial time for general cases~\cite{Yu13unlabeled}, adding connectivity constraints makes the problem significantly harder.
+Indeed, \citet{Fekete21} showed that makespan optimization for \prbname is NP-hard even on simple 2D grids.
+Moreover, unlike the unlabeled case, various algorithms developed for labeled \mapf (see \Cref{tab:MAPFwork}) do not work on \prbname, since they cannot explicitly handle connectivity constraints.
+This suggests that \prbname raises novel challenges unaddressed by existing frameworks, necessitating a new algorithmic framework.